-How to Deal with Alcoholism in your Home?
+How Do You Deal with Alcoholism in Your Home?

 When you want to help your parent to deal with Alcoholism, it would be helpful to encourage him/her to express the reasons that fuel the use of alcohol.
 You must understand the there is a difference between tolerating an alcoholic parent and displaying compassion.
 They can be encouraged to reduce the amount of drinking gradually, but not all at once.

 Most parents suffering from Alcoholism tend to blame their children for this chronic disease.
 And, children also tend to feel guilty for the condition of their parents.
 However, it is important for you to understand that it may not be your fault.
 It is your parent who chose to drink, and not you.
 It is a characteristic found in alcoholics that instead of taking the blame they level blames on others.

 It is important to note that you shouldn’t depend on an alcoholic parent; unless and until he/she has proven that he/she can be depended upon.
 For instance, if you are leaving for an outing, and you need your parent to pick you up, it is crucial that you create a backup plan if he/she gets drunk.

 Even when your parent is undergoing alcohol addiction treatment, avoid engaging in any kind argument with him or her.
 It is worth noting that he/she may not remember the argument in the future.

 You must talk to your alcoholic parent when he or she is in a sober state.
 Tell him or her how you feel about his or her alcoholism.
 Even though complete stoppage of drinking may not be possible, you may be able to encourage him/her to drink less.

 It has been found that the chance of children of alcoholics taking to alcohol abuse is as high as four times.
 If in case you get tempted to drink alcohol; you should always try remembering the bad things about your parent, when he/she was in a drunken state.
 There is no issue with an occasional drink, but depending on it should be completely prevented.